On the fence about deciding whether to start a blog or not?

 Blogging is now a full-fledged business channel that can help you get online, increase your reach and get business leads and boost your revenue.

-Read this article on how to monetize your blog to know more.
+Read this article on how to make money from your blog to know more.

 Here’s how blogging can improve your writing skills:

-- Writing more and writing regularly itself helps you deliver (your ideas to paper) faster.
+- Writing more and writing regularly helps you deliver (your ideas to paper) faster.

 - You also get feedback from fellow bloggers and blog readers that help you further improve your writing.